steptools/STEPNode/README.md

 plain functions and there is no object heiarchy.
 The API is documented [here](http://www.steptools.com/docs/stepnc_api/).

+The [examples](examples/README.md) directory contains several examples showing how to use the STEPNode interface to build digital thread models from a variety of source material.

 The STEPNode module is used by the digital thread server in the [NC.js Package](https://github.com/steptools/NC.js/).